So, your customer base is constantly growing but your call center is at max capacity.

 4. Visibility and Reporting is Key

 Part of the integration process is to set up a clear reporting and management tool between you and your outsourced team.
 Even though you won’t be there physically, you still want to be calling the shots.
-Therefore, having easy access to frequent reports provides insight into how your BPO is performing, and allows you to set goals and metrics for your outsourced team.
+Therefore, having easy access to frequent reports provides insight into how your BPO is performing, and allows you to set goals for your outsourced call center team.
 Recommended reports include:

 - Weekly internal status report